ang-zeyu/infisearch/docs/src/indexing_configuration.md

       "has_headers": true,
       "quote": 34
     },
-    "type": "CsvLoader",
+    "type": "CsvLoader"
-    "use_headers": false
   }
 }
 ```

-Field mappings for csv can be configured using one of the `field_map / field_order` pairs, and the `use_headers` parameter.
+Field mappings for csv can be configured using one of the `field_map / field_order` key pairs.
+The `use_headers` parameter specifies which of the two pairs of settings to use.